Clearing 2024:

 Each of the TBL sessions are supplemented with image viewing tutorials.
 These tutorials allow the student to see anatomical detail in context and appreciate its significance in identifying normal from abnormal in terms of anatomy and pathology.
 Teaching sessions in the Human Anatomy Resource Centre (HARC) contribute to this module and enable the student to visualise the anatomical body parts, giving a clearer understanding of the detail.

 The module will be assessed via an electronic written examination which has a series of questions, to assess knowledge of anatomy, physiology and pathology.
-This will include answering questions on a range of radiographic images displayed on a PC in PowerPoint format .
+This will include answering questions on a range of radiographic images displayed on a PC via the virtual learning environment (VLE).

-The content of this module (DRAD106) follows on from the first two anatomy/patho-physiology modules (DRAD101 and DRAD102), which are taught in semester 1.
-All these modules provide support the second year anatomy/patho-physiology module (DRAD203), as well as the clinical modules within the programme.
+The content of this module (DRAD106) follows on from the first anatomy/pathophysiology modules (DRAD 100), which is taught in semester 1.
+These modules provide support for the second year anatomy/pathophysiology module (DRAD203), as well as the clinical modules within the programme.

 ANATOMY AND PATHO-PHYSIOLOGY OF THE RESPIRATORY & CARDIOVASCULAR SYSTEM (DRAD102)